Skip to main content

 How do you handle streaming LLM responses from the backend?

 Server-Sent Events is the standard pattern.
-The backend endpoint connects to the LLM API (which streams token-by-token), transforms the stream, and forwards it to the client via SSE.
-In Go this uses goroutines and channels.
-In Node.js this uses async iterators or Readable streams.
-The critical details are: proper flush behavior so tokens reach the client without buffering, connection timeout configuration so long responses do not get cut off, and error handling for mid-stream failures.
+The backend connects to the LLM API, transforms the token stream, and forwards it to the client via SSE with proper flush behavior.
+The critical details are connection timeout configuration for long responses and mid-stream error handling — both of which break in subtle ways if you don't design for them explicitly.

-How do you manage database migrations in production?
+How do you manage database migrations safely in production?

-We use migration-based schema management (Prisma Migrate, Flyway, or golang-migrate depending on the stack) with every schema change captured as a versioned migration file.
-Migrations are applied in CI before deployment — the new code never runs against the old schema.
-Destructive operations (column drops, table renames) are always done in two phases: a migration that makes the old thing optional, a deployment, and then a cleanup migration.
-Never drop a column in the same deployment that stops using it.
+We use migration-based schema management (Prisma Migrate, Flyway, or golang-migrate) with every change versioned and applied in CI before deployment.
+Destructive operations always happen in two phases: a migration making the old thing optional, a deployment, then a cleanup migration.
+We never drop a column in the same deployment that stops using it.

-What is an inference proxy and do we need one?
+What is an inference proxy and does our application need one?

-An inference proxy is a service layer between your application and LLM APIs that handles routing (send this request to GPT-4o, that one to Haiku for cost reasons), caching (return the cached response if we have recently answered this exact question), fallback (if OpenAI is down, route to Anthropic), and cost accounting (track spend by feature, user, or team).
-If you have more than one LLM-powered feature in your application, an inference proxy layer pays for itself in operational clarity within months.
+An inference proxy sits between your application and LLM APIs and handles model routing (GPT-4o for complex tasks, Haiku for cheap ones), response caching, fallback when a provider is down, and cost accounting by feature or user.
+If you have more than one LLM-powered feature in production, the operational clarity from a proxy layer pays for itself within the first month of real traffic.

 Ready to work with us?